Webinar: Governance and decision-making for health equity

 Governance for action on health inequities and the social determinants of health takes into consideration a strong evidence base and effective data governance, the participation of affected communities, action across sectors, transparency and structures that enable the integration of health equity into institutional practices.

 Good governance for action on health equity requires clarity regarding individual and joint responsibilities of different actors and sectors, effective leadership and a long-term commitment, among other needs.

 Principles of good governance for health equity

-This webinar will explore principles of governance for health equity.
-It will outline some of the critical elements relevant to governance that support health equity action.
-Speakers will discuss approaches to data governance.
-The webinar will also highlight strategies for effective health equity governance and additional resources for information and guidance.
+This webinar explores principles of governance for health equity.
+It outlines some of the critical elements relevant to governance that support health equity action.
+Speakers discuss approaches to data governance.
+The webinar also highlights strategies for effective health equity governance and additional resources for information and guidance.

 - principles and key elements of governance for health equity;

 - common approaches to data governance; and